nor0x/OpenPanels/README.md

+#OpenPanels
-just displaying a bunch of publicly accessible image urls
+> just displaying a bunch of publicly accessible image urls